 Hesston College prohibits sexual misconduct and will take steps calculated to stop the behavior, appropriately remedy what occurred, and work to prevent future occurrences.
-We want individuals who believe they have experienced sexual misconduct to tell someone, and encourage reporting of what occurred to a faculty or staff member.
-Reporting can be completed anonymously through our online reporting system.
-The majority of our faculty and staff members are considered responsible employees and are obligated to report a concern of sexual misconduct to the Title IX Coordinator.
-However, the college has actual knowledge of a report only when it is reported to the Title IX Coordinator or the Vice President of Student Life.
-These two individuals are trained to communicate to you your rights, our obligations as an institution, discuss the resources available to you, or to point you to someone who can provide additional assistance you may need.
-Students who work in the Student Life department (i.e. Resident Assistants; Assistant Resident Directors; etc.) are considered responsible employees; all other student workers do not have a duty to report.
+Individuals who believe they have experienced sexual misconduct are encouraged to talk to any faculty or staff member.
+Reporting can be completed anonymously through the Hesston College online reporting system, which can be found on the Hesston College website.
+All faculty and staff members, except those who are identified as Confidential Resources, are considered Responsible Employees and are obligated to report a concern of sexual misconduct to the Title IX Coordinator.
+Students who serve as Resident Assistants and Assistant Resident Directors are considered Responsible Employees; all other student workers do not have a duty to report.